AresMUSH/aresmush.com/tutorials/code/dev-tools.md

 Setting up a VM environment requires a fair bit of technical know-how and elbow grease.
 Docker is generally an easier option.
 VMs are not officially supported, but you're still welcome to ask for help from the community on either the forum or Discord.
 {% endnote %}

 You'll want to create a new VM using the Ubuntu base image.
-From there, you will need to [setup the server](/tutorials/install/setup-server.html) and [install the game](/tutorials/install/install-game.html) just as you would for a regular AresMUSH self-install.
+From there, you can install the game using the same basic process described in the "Set Up the Server" and "Install the Game" steps [DigitalOcean Self Install]({{site.baseurl}}/tutorials/install/digital-ocean.html) tutorial.
 Use the VM's **Private IP** for your hostname.
 You can usually get this from the `ifconfig` command in the server shell.

 {% include pretty_image.html file='ifconfig.png' %}